ChristianHoesel/Renovate-Demo/README.md

 When a Gradle dependency is specified with a classifier and extension (using the format `group:name:version:classifier@extension`), Renovate bot may not properly detect and update this dependency, while it successfully updates the same dependency when specified in the standard format (`group:name:version`).

-This is especially problematic for projects that require specific classifiers (like `sources`, `javadoc`, etc.) for certain dependencies.